izikeros/blog/content/posts/notes/before_pca.md

 Status: published
 Tags: data-preprocessing, pca, dimensionality-reduction, python, interpretability, categorical-variables, multicollinearity, imbalanced-data
 Category: note
----

->
-> What are the necessary steps before applying pca to the dataset for dimensionality reduction.
+prompt:What are the necessary steps before applying pca to the dataset for dimensionality reduction.
 What we need to check, are there any pre-processing steps required?
 Give me long blog text.
 Suggest illustrations.
 Give me python code snippets that illustrate required steps of analysis or pre-processing.
 Write post using first person narration.
+---
 Principal Component Analysis (PCA) is a popular technique used for dimensionality reduction.
 It involves transforming a dataset into a new coordinate system that consists of principal components, which are linear combinations of the original features.
 PCA is useful for reducing the number of features in a dataset, while still retaining most of the information.

 <!-- MarkdownTOC levels="2,3" autolink="true" autoanchor="true" -->